qiskit-community/qiskit-textbook/documentation/ch-applications/vqe-molecules.rst

 1. You are given a Hamiltonian :math:`H` with the promise that its ground state is close to a maximally entangled :math:`n` qubit state.
-   Explain which variational form (or forms) is likely to efficiently and accurately learn the the ground state energy of :math:`H`.
+   Explain which variational form (or forms) is likely to efficiently and accurately learn the ground state energy of :math:`H`.
 You may also answer by creating your own variational form, and explaining why it is appropriate for use with this Hamiltonian.
 2. Calculate the number of circuit evaluations performed per optimization iteration, when using the COBYLA optimizer, the ``qasm_simulator`` with 1000 shots, and a Hamiltonian with 60 Pauli